park-bench/gpgmailer/README.md

     recommended that you __do not__ use the GPG keyring in your home directory.
 7. Import or generate a sender PGP key.
 This key must have a verified signature and be ultimately trusted.
-8. Import and sign the PGP public keys of all the recipients.
-(You may have to use the option `--pinentry-mode=loopback`.)
-9.  __Recurrsively__ change the ownership and permissions of the GPG keyring:
+8.  __Recursively__ change the ownership and permissions of the GPG keyring:
 ```
 chown -R gpgmailer:gpgmailer /path/to/gpg/keyring
 chmod -R u=rwX,g=rX,o= /path/to/gpg/keyring
 ```
-10. Edit the `/etc/gpgmailer/gpgmailer.conf` file to enter the sender and recipient information and the sender GPG passphrase.
+9. Edit the `/etc/gpgmailer/gpgmailer.conf` file to enter the sender and recipient information and the sender GPG passphrase.
 Other settings can also be modified.
-11. To ease system maintenance, add `gpgmailer` as a supplemental group to administrative users.
+10. To ease system maintenance, add `gpgmailer` as a supplemental group to administrative users.
 Doing this will allow these users to view gpgmailer log files.
-12. Restart the daemon with `systemctl restart gpgmailer`.
+11. Restart the daemon with `systemctl restart gpgmailer`.
 If the configuration file and GPG keyring are valid, named correctly, and have the correct file permissions, the service will start successfully.